kushalkolar/localmd/README.md

 ## Custom Dataformat Support
 The localmd package comes with support for multi-page tiff files.
 It is also extremely easy to add support for your own custom dataformats (these dataformats can consist of single file or multiple files).
 Simply provide a concrete implementation of the PMDDataset abstract class (see localmd/dataset.py).
-This implementation only requires very two functions: (1) A function to return the shape (dimensions) of the data and (2) A function to return arbitrary frames of the data (see ``def get_frames``).
+This implementation only requires two basic functions: (1) A function to return the shape (dimensions) of the data and (2) A function to return arbitrary frames of the data (see ``def get_frames``).